 - Chris gets shot, which sends Swagmaster into a Roaring Rampage of Revenge.
 Not a bad gesture, since this is Swagmaster we're talking about.
 Chris is fine, thankfully, but is too injured to enter the anime base.

-- After the Ink-Zuccer is disabled and the reunited main characters defeat Francis' false Sephiroth, everyone celebrates their victory... and then Desti is suddenly stabbed in the back by another false Sephiroth, alluding to the infamous Aerith death scene which is already a tearjerker in itself.
+- Desti's death.
+After the Ink-Zuccer is disabled and the reunited main characters defeat Francis' false Sephiroth, everyone celebrates their victory... and then Desti is suddenly stabbed in the back by another false Sephiroth.
+Doesn't help that it also alludes to the infamous Aerith death scene, which is already a tearjerker in itself.

 - Meggy's scream of horror and despair makes the whole thing worse.
 She and Desti may have been rivals, but they don't want each other dead.